Cantor (Christianity)

-In Christianity, the cantor, sometimes called the precentor or the protopsaltes (πρωτοψάλτης; from ψάλτης), is the chief singer, and usually instructor, employed at a church, with responsibilities for the choir and the preparation of the Mass or worship service.
+In Christianity, the cantor, female chantress, sometimes called the precentor or the protopsaltes (πρωτοψάλτης; from ψάλτης), is the chief singer, and usually instructor, employed at a church, with responsibilities for the choir and the preparation of the Mass or worship service.
+The term is also used for a similar task in Reform Judaism and in Ancient Egypt.

 Generally, a cantor must be competent to choose and conduct the vocals for the choir, to start any chant on demand, and to be able to identify and correct the missteps of singers placed under them.
-A cantor may be held accountable for the immediate rendering of the music, showing the course of the melody by movements of the hand(s) (cheironomia), similar to a conductor.
+A cantor may be responsible for the immediate rendering of the music, showing the course of the melody by movements of the hand(s) (cheironomia), similar to a conductor.

 Western Christianity

 Roman Catholicism

-Before and after the Second Vatican Council, a cantor in the Roman Catholic Church was the leading singer of the choir, a bona fide clerical role.
+A cantor in the Roman Catholic Church is the leading singer of the choir, a bona fide clerical role.

 The medieval cantor of the papal Schola Cantorum was called Prior scholae or Primicerius.
 In medieval cathedrals, the cantor or precentor directed the music and chant, and was also one of the ranking dignitaries of the chapter.
 During the 14th century in many churches, the cantor began to delegate his instruction of the singers to a master of music.
 After the introduction of harmonized music, some duties naturally fell to the conductor or choirmaster.
 Today, the cantor is a role that can be performed by a lay person.
 In parishes without a choir, the cantor serves to lead the responsorial singing with the congregation.

 The cantor's locality in the church is most generally to the right of the choir, and directly to his left is his assistant, formerly called the succentor.
 A common custom for cantors was the bearing of the staff, which was the mark of his dignity and a visual representative of his sacred role inside the church.
 This custom still survives in some places.